stfeleti/accenture-landing-page-public/README.md

 - Retrieves data for the "Trusted by leading brands" section and enables sorting and filtering.

 Database:
-- Integrates a database (Specify the type, e.g., MongoDB, PostgreSQL) for storing brand data.
+- Integrates a database (MongoDB) for storing brand data.
 - Ensures efficient data retrieval and sorting for the frontend.

 Deployment: